Changes of Mental Models: Blog Ko from Elsewhere

 The usual reaction to an anomaly by a community is to assume that its principle is correct and that the mismatch is a matter of human error.
 Thus the search for the error that must be somewhere else.

 Mismatch may actually be proven to be the result of human error at times.
 In the case of the perihelion of Uranus, the anomaly involved has been explained away by pointing to some other planet beyond the orbit of Uranus affecting predictions about the behavior of Uranus along its orbit.
-Thus the discovery of Pluto, the anomaly explained by pointing to ignorance about Pluto.
+Thus the discovery of Pluto, the anomaly explained away by pointing to ignorance about Pluto.

 When, however, an anomaly persists, observed more and more times by more and more members of the community, the anomaly begins to disturb the community.
 Something must be wrong somewhere that is not attributable to human error.

 Anomalies not only persist, they also proliferate.
 In the case of Newtonian physics, the anomaly regarding the perihelion of Mercury for a while during the 19th Century has persisted and has become intractable.
 Later, the behavior of light across vacuums is called attention to.
 Much later, the behavior of electricity across vacuums is called attention to.
-Attempts to explain the latter two anomalies has led only to another anomaly, that which pertains to the Michelson-Morley Nobel Prize winning experiment.
+Attempts to explain the latter two anomalies have led only to yet another anomaly, that which pertains to the Michelson-Morley Nobel Prize winning experiment.
 Under such terms, a crisis exists.